bottlesdevs/documentation/bottles/installers.md

 ### Note for architecture

-**Imporant note** installers can declare their architecture so if the bottle created is `Win64` it won't see `Win32` installers and viceversa
+**Important note** installers can declare their architecture so if the bottle created is `Win64` it won't see `Win32` installers and vice versa.